rhysd/notes-cli/README.md

 You can see more practical example home directory at [example directory](./example/notes-cli).

 If you set your favorite editor to `$NOTES_CLI_EDITOR` environment variable, it opens the newly created note file with it.
 You can seamlessly edit the file.
+(If it is not set, `$EDITOR` is also referred.)

 ```markdown
 how-to-handle-files